Endava/cats/README.md

 - `--contract=LOCATION_OF_THE_CONTRACT` supplies the location of the OpenApi or Swagger contract.
 - `--server=URL` supplies the URL of the service implementing the contract.
 - `--basicauth=USR:PWD` supplies a `username:password` pair, in case the service uses basic auth.
 - `--fuzzers=LIST_OF_FUZZERS` supplies a comma separated list of fuzzers.
-If the argument is not supplied all fuzzers will be run.
+The supplied list of Fuzzers can be partial names, not full Fuzzer names.
+CATS which check for all Fuzzers containing the supplied strings.
+If the argument is not supplied, all fuzzers will be run.
 - `--log=PACKAGE:LEVEL` can configure custom log level for a given package.
 This is helpful when you want to see full HTTP traffic: `--log=org.apache.http.wire:debug`
 - `--paths=PATH_LIST` supplies a comma separated list of OpenApi paths to be tested.
 If no path is supplied, all paths will be considered.
 - `--skipPaths=PATH_LIST` a comma separated list of paths to ignore.
 If no path is supplied, no path will be ignored